cuuupid/learn-to-code/bash/README.md

 I'm on **Mac,** run Terminal from spotlight search (or if you got the better terminal, run Hyper!).

-Please complete the Git and Homebrew installations in the README.
+**Please now complete the Git and Homebrew installations in the README.**

 We call the view you're seeing now the `console`, `bash console`, `terminal`, or `shell`.
 There are lots of names for it :ghost:.